townmath/cisp400-reader/docs/_sources/beginnings/compiling.rst.txt

 San Diego Mesa College server **buffy**.
 Access is only available using a *secure shell* client program (ssh).
 There are a few ways to access the server using ``ssh``.
-If you have a MacOS X or Linux computer available already, then you already have ssh installed.
+If you have a MacOS or Linux computer available already, then you already have ssh installed.
 If you have a Windows computer, then `git <https://git-scm.com>`__ is recommended.
 Technically, ``git`` is a source code revision control program,